Perspective | Trump promised a payroll tax holiday — but so far it’s all just talk

 Trump has talked about getting Congress to allow employees to keep the money permanently and has also talked about wiping out the payroll tax entirely.
 But there seems to be little to no chance of that happening.

-As a result of all this, to quote my Post colleague Glenn Kessler:
+As a result of all this, to quote my Post colleague Tony Romm:

-“Roughly 30 industry groups, led by the U.S. Chamber of Commerce, described Trump’s executive action as potentially ‘unworkable,’ stressing in a letter to the Administration and top Congressional leaders that technical and logistical challenges are likely to prevent them from passing any extra income back to their employees as the President intended.
+“Roughly 30 industry groups, led by the U.S. Chamber of Commerce, described Trump’s executive action as potentially ‘unworkable,’ stressing in a letter to the administration and top congressional leaders that technical and logistical challenges are likely to prevent them from passing any extra income back to their employees as the president intended.

-“Therefore, many of our members will likely decline to implement deferral, choosing instead to continue to withhold and remit to the government the payroll taxes required by law.”
+“Therefore, many of our members will likely decline to implement deferral, choosing instead to continue to withhold and remit to the government the payroll taxes required by law,” the groups wrote.

 To some people, Trump’s proposed payroll tax deferral sounds a lot like President Barack Obama’s temporary payroll tax cuts for 2011 and 2012.
 But it’s not.